What if our leadership actually expands from not knowing?

 RELEASE: Identify existing judgments to loosen and lessen their grip.

-- OBSERVE LISTENING: Notice if you added any defense, justifications with any need to be right.
+- OBSERVE LISTENING: Notice if you added any defense or justifications with any need to be right.

 - OBSERVE TRIGGERS: Name any condition that triggered you: a word, action, body language, speed of conversation, confusion, overwhelm, time constraint, etc.